fyrox-book/fyrox-book.github.io/src/fyrox/beginning/scene_and_scene_graph.md

 arm.
 Such relations between the objects could be presented by a graph structure.

 Simply speaking, graph is a set of objects with hierarchical relationships between each object.
 Each object in the graph is called _node_.
-In the example with the sword and the character, the sword is a _child_ node of a character, which in its turn is a _parent_ node of a character.
+In the example with the sword and the character, the sword is a _child_ node of the character, which in its turn is a _parent_ node of the character.
 (Here we intentionally omit the fact that usually character model contains complex skeleton with multiple bones and the sword is actually attached to one of hand's bones.)

 You can change hierarchy of the nodes in the editor using simple drag'n'drop functionality in `World Viewer` - drag a